Born-digital: Video recordings

-Sound Recordings
+Sound recordings

 Digital sound recordings have played a role since the 1970s with the acceptance of pulse-code modulation (PCM) in the recording process.
 Since then, numerous means of storing and delivering digital audio have been developed, including web streams, compact discs and mp3 audio files.
 Increasingly, digital audio are only available via download, lacking any kind of tangible counterpart.
 One example of this trend is the 2008 recording of Hector Berlioz's Symphonie fantastique by Los Angeles Philharmonic under Gustavo Dudamel.
 Available through download only, it has presented problems for libraries which may want to carry this work but cannot due to licensing limitations.
-Another example is Radiohead's 2007 release In Rainbows, released initially as a digital download.
+Another example is Radiohead's 2007 release In Rainbows, released initially as a digital download, before later receiving a physical release.

-The music industry has changed dramatically with the increase in digital music, specifically digital downloads.
-The digital format and consumers' growing comfort with it has led to rising sales in single tracks.
-This growth is clearly still underway, with all of the ten best-selling singles since 2000 having been released since 2007.
-This does not necessarily signal the demise of CDs, as they are still more popular than digital albums, but it does show that this changing born-digital content is having a significant influence on sales and the industry.

-Other Media
+Other media

 WebExhibits are websites that act as virtual museums for any variety of content.
 These often use both primary and secondary historical sources, maps, timelines, infographics, and other data visualizations to showcase the historical past.
 One example is Clio Visualizing History's Click!
 The Ongoing Feminist Revolution, a web exhibit about the American women's movement from the 1940s to the present.
 Clio Visualizing History was founded by Lola Van Wagenen in 1996 to meet the growing need for innovative history projects in multi-media platforms.